ga-curriculum/github-collaboration/collaborator-method-cheat-sheet/README.md

 ## Working in branches (repeat for every new feature you add)

 This is where the GitHub collaboration workflow begins.
 This step and the ones after it are ones you will complete repeatedly throughout a project.
+Your project should be open in VS Code.

 ### Creating and checkout a branch (***GitHub managers*** and ***programmers***)